Cloud Helps Canadian Customers During Covid-19 Pandemic

 Medimap is Canada’s largest online and mobile real-time resource for same-day access to care and the back-end platform is by AWS.
 To support physicians during the COVID-19 outbreak and to ensure safe healthcare access for patients, Medimap has launched a new service that connects patients across B.C. with an available walk-in clinic doctor over secure video call.
 This service is free for B.C. patients with valid MSP coverage.
 With secure messaging, audio, and video available through the Medimap platform, doctors can provide a variety of services including COVID-19 advice and prescription refills.

-To reduce the spread of COVID-19, mimik is deploying a contagion positioning app to alert people who may have been in close proximity to someone who has tested positive for COVID-19.
+To reduce the spread of COVID-19, mimik deployed a contagion positioning app to alert people who may have been in close proximity to someone who has tested positive for COVID-19.
 They deliver these capabilities by leveraging edge computing on mobile devices to send exposure alerts to all devices that have been in their proximity & directs them to available resources for testing, preventive and curative care.
-The mimik platform utilizes several key services such as Amazon Kinesis Firehouse and
+The mimik platform utilizes several key services such as Amazon Kinesis Firehouse and Amazon DynamoDB.

 Thrive.Health, in partnership with the BC Ministry of Health, HealthLinkBC, and the BC Centre for Disease Control, developed an app to provide BC residents with resources and information on COVID-19.
-The app was entirely built on AWS in March and has seen over 140,000 users since its launch last week.
+The app was entirely built on AWS in March and has seen over 140,000 users in its first week of being launched.
 It's currently the #1 health app in Canada on the Apple App Store and Google Play store.
-Thrive.Health also built and launched a Canada-wide app in partnership with the Government of Canada on April 1st, which is now live at https://ca.thrive.health”.
+Thrive.Health also built and launched a Canada-wide app in partnership with the Government of Canada on April 1st, which is now live at https://ca.thrive.health.
 People across the country can access the app on any device and track their symptoms daily as a way to help inform the public health response to COVID-19.
 The app provides the latest updates from the government and public health, important stats, and personalized resources to support people through this pandemic.

 Pacific Blue Cross, British Columbia's #1 provider of health, dental and travel benefits, was on top of getting staff online during the COVID-19 pandemic as businesses across the province were asked to get employees to work from home.
 In just a few days, the IT teams used Amazon WorkSpaces to get hundreds of team members online quickly in critical groups such as the call centre and claims.
 Going from zero to nearly 600 WorkSpace seats was made easier as Pacific Blue Cross already had underlying infrastructure in the AWS Canada (Central) Region, and was able to leverage domain control and security policies in place on their tenant.